pyriemann.clustering.Kmeans¶

 - tolfloat, default=1e-4

-The stopping criterion to stop convergence, representing the minimum amount of change in labels between two iterations.
+Stopping criterion to stop convergence, representing the minimum amount of change in labels between two iterations.

 - Attributes: